“The match between a teacher candidate’s personal attributes, values, and dispositions and the demands of teaching.”

 At my kindergarten parent teacher conference, my teacher told my mother that I had been a good “teacher” to my twin brother who needed extra support at a young age.
 This early role of teacher to my twin may have indoctrinated me at a young age to the role of being a teacher.
 The qualities of assertiveness, direction and empathy were showing themselves early as I guided my brother at home and in school.
 I helped him with everything from life skills to academics.
 Becoming a teacher was somewhat of a foregone conclusion for me and many times over the years I recognized the “goodness of fit” for me in the profession.

 When we brainstormed qualities of a good teacher in my introduction to teaching class at the University, many of my students mentioned the following qualities; good listener, kindness and empathy.
 Let’s unpack these three qualities to see if you have these qualities already.

 - Good Listener: We noted how good listening is needed for teachers to “hear” students, parents and colleagues.
-Good listening is a skill once can cultivate and practice during every interaction in our day.
-One teaching conference which I attended told us if we want to have a lot of friends the key is becoming a good listener.
-Inherently, people want to talk about themselves so finding a good listener is key to helping us feel valued and respected as people.
+Good listening is a skill one can cultivate and practice during every interaction in our day.
+One teaching conference I attended told us if we want to have a lot of friends, the key is becoming a good listener.
+Inherently, people want to talk about themselves, so finding a good listener is key to helping us feel valued and respected as people.

 - Kindness: A student in my class shared a story of a kind teacher who would bring food and clothing to students who were in need.
 A kind teacher feels almost like a requirement for teaching and running a classroom.
 Many of us may be able to easily recall teachers who were not kind and wonder why they became teachers.
 Those unkind teachers certainly did not have the “goodness of fit” of great teachers and may have struggled along the way.